-Recommender systems trained on offline historical user behaviors are embracing conversational techniques to online query user preference.
-Unlike prior conversational recommendation approaches that systemically combine conversational and recommender parts through a reinforcement learning framework, we propose CORE, a new offline-training and online-checking paradigm that bridges a COnversational agent and REcommender systems via a unified uncertainty minimization framework.
+Recommender systems trained on offline historical user behaviors are embracing 1 conversational techniques to online query user preference.
+Unlike prior conversa-2 tional recommendation approaches that systemically combine conversational and 3 recommender parts through a reinforcement learning framework, we propose CORE, 4 5 a new offline-training and online-checking paradigm that bridges a COnversational 6 agent and REcommender systems via a unified uncertainty minimization framework.
 It can benefit any recommendation platform in a plug-and-play style.
-Here, CORE treats a recommender system as an offline relevance score estimator to produce an estimated relevance score for each item; while a conversational agent is regarded as an online relevance score checker to check these estimated scores in each session.
-We define uncertainty as the summation of unchecked relevance scores.
-In this regard, the conversational agent acts to minimize uncertainty via querying either attributes or items.
-Based on the uncertainty minimization framework, we derive the expected certainty gain of querying each attribute and item, and develop a novel online decision tree algorithm to decide what to query at each turn.
-We reveal that CORE can be extended to query attribute values, and we establish a new Human-AI recommendation simulator supporting both open questions of querying attributes and closed questions of querying attribute values.
-Experimental results on 8 industrial datasets show that CORE could be seamlessly employed on 9 popular recommendation approaches, and can consistently bring significant improvements, compared against either recently proposed reinforcement learning-based or classical statistical methods, in both hot-start and cold-start recommendation settings.
-We further demonstrate that our conversational agent could communicate as a human if empowered by a pre-trained large language model, e.g., gpt-3.5-turbo.
+Here, CORE 7 treats a recommender system as an offline relevance score estimator to produce an 8 estimated relevance score for each item; while a conversational agent is regarded as 9 an online relevance score checker to check these estimated scores in each session.
+10 We define uncertainty as the summation of unchecked relevance scores.
+In this 11 regard, the conversational agent acts to minimize uncertainty via querying either 12 attributes or items.
+Based on the uncertainty minimization framework, we derive 13 the expected certainty gain of querying each attribute and item, and develop a 14 15 novel online decision tree algorithm to decide what to query at each turn.
+We 16 reveal that CORE can be extended to query attribute values, and we establish a new 17 Human-AI recommendation simulator supporting both open questions of querying attributes and closed questions of querying attribute values.
+Experimental results 18 on 8 industrial datasets show that CORE could be seamlessly employed on 9 popular 19 recommendation approaches, and can consistently bring significant improvements, 20 compared against either recently proposed reinforcement learning-based or classi-21 22 cal statistical methods, in both hot-start and cold-start recommendation settings.
+We further demonstrate that our conversational agent could communicate as a human 23 if empowered by a pre-trained large language model, e.g., gpt-3.5-turbo.
+24

-1 Introduction
+25 1 Introduction

-Recommender systems are powerful tools to facilitate users' information seeking [28, 38, 4, 20, 22, 21, 52, 51]; however, most prior works solely leverage offline historical data to build a recommender system.
-The inherent limitation of these recommendation approaches lies in their offline focus on users' historical interests, which would not always align with users' present needs.
-As intelligent conversational assistants (a.k.a., chat-bots) such as ChatGPT and Amazon Alexa, have entered the daily life of users, these conversational techniques bring an unprecedented opportunity to online obtain users' current preferences via conversations.
-This possibility has been envisioned as conversational
+Recommender systems are powerful tools to facilitate users' information seeking [26, 37, 4, 19, 21, 26 20, 51, 50]; however, most prior works solely leverage offline historical data to build a recommender 27 system.
+The inherent limitation of these recommendation approaches lies in their offline focus on 28 29 users' historical interests, which would not always align with users' present needs.
+As intelligent conversational assistants (a.k.a., chat-bots) such as ChatGPT and Amazon Alexa, have entered the 30 daily life of users, these conversational techniques bring an unprecedented opportunity to online obtain 31 users' current preferences via conversations.
+This possibility has been envisioned as conversational 32 recommender systems and has inspired a series of conversational recommendation methods [24, 28, 33 34 43].
+Unfortunately, all of these approaches try to model the interactions between users and systems 35 using a reinforcement learning-based framework, which inevitably suffers from data insufficiency 36 and deployment difficulty, because most recommendation platforms are based on supervised learning.